telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/agenda-view-pdf-export-with-paging.md

 ---
-title: Agenda View PDF Export with Paging
+title: Export Agenda View with Paging in PDF
-page_title: Agenda View PDF Export with Paging | Kendo UI Scheduler
+page_title: Export Agenda View with Paging in PDF | Kendo UI Scheduler
-description: "Learn how to export `agenda` view to paged PDF."
+description: "Learn how to export the agenda view to a paged PDF."
 slug: howto_implement_pdf_export_inagenda_view_scheduler
 ---

-# Agenda View PDF Export with Paging
+# Export Agenda View with Paging in PDF

-The example below demonstrates how to export Kendo UI Scheduler Agenda view to paged PDF using the [drawing API](http://docs.telerik.com/kendo-ui/framework/drawing/drawing-dom#configuration-Automatic).
+The example below demonstrates how to export the Kendo UI Scheduler `agenda` view to a paged PDF using the [drawing API](http://docs.telerik.com/kendo-ui/framework/drawing/drawing-dom#configuration-Automatic).

 ###### Example